Civilization: A Short Unexpected Journey through a Religious Past

 In any case, while sexism persisted in both the Greek and Hebrew societies some women held great influences over their men: Historically the burning of Persepolis by Alexander was inspired by his mistress.
 (She would eventually marry Ptolemy I and become Queen of Egypt).
 There was Aspasia who had a political salon in Athens and who some of the most powerful men of those times consulted.
 It is said that she was responsible for Athens declaring war on Samos.
 So many women were empowered in spite of the prejudice against them.
 And, we can assume that a great many wives “ruled the roost” behind the closed doors of the Athenian household.

 This was also no doubt true for the Hebrew but women for the Jews were publicly held in just as low esteem as they were in Greece.
 Well, the Jewish culture by then had been Hellenized in any case.
-In many ways the Hebrews adopted the Greek social views and may even have given their god a similar image as Zeus sitting on his throne as seen here
+In many ways the Hebrews adopted the Greek social views and may even have given their god a similar image as Zeus sitting on his throne as seen here As King of the world but the Jewish God was far more complex and mystical than the Greek.
+He was called YHWH which means “The self-existent one.”

 The Jews also did not except the openness of homosexuality of the Greeks.
 Their religion did not permit it as they saw it unfavorable onto God.
 (Actually every culture has had its population of genetic homosexuals but most, like the Jewish culture, kept it culturally buried and attempted to ignore it.
 Historically only the Greeks and later the 15th century Yucatan Mayans institutionalized it and made it a part of their socio-political environment).